-A traditional IRA gives you a tax deduction this year (or the year you contribute) and a Roth IRA gives the tax break during retirement.
-You pay the taxes now at your current tax rate, but your contributions and earnings grow tax-free.
+A traditional IRA gives you a tax deduction this year (or the year you contribute), and a Roth IRA gives a tax break during retirement.
+You pay the taxes at your current tax rate, but your contributions and earnings grow tax-free.

 If you’ve maxed out your 401K and IRA contributions, consider investing in a taxable account.
-You don’t need a lot of money to invest – you may even get by with $100 or less to open an account.
+You don’t need much money to invest – you may even get by with $100 or less to open an account.

 Try a robo-advisor like Wealthfront, Betterment, or Robinhood.
 They have low minimum balance requirements and affordable fees.
-You don’t even have to know much about investing to get started.
+You don’t even have to know much about investing in getting started.
 After you answer basic questions about your goals and risk tolerance, they create and manage a portfolio for you.

-Student loan debt can follow you for many years, costing you thousands of dollars in interest.
-If you’re on the traditional payment plan, consider paying your balance down.
+Student loan debt can follow you for many years, costing you thousands of interest.
+If you’re on the traditional payment plan, consider paying your balance.
 You’ll save thousands of dollars in interest and pay your loans off faster.

 Student loans can get in the way of getting approved for a mortgage or even saving for a down payment on a house.
-While it may not be what you want to do with the funds, it will put more money in your pocket in the future.
+While it may not be what you want to do with the funds, it will put more money in your pocket.

 If you aren’t a homeowner, consider using your tax refund as the down payment or at least a start.
 Today, you don’t need a 20% down payment on a home – you can get by with much less down with an FHA loan.

-If you already have a down payment saved, the tax refund can help cover the closing costs, as they can cost 2% – 5% of the loan amount.
-If you borrow $200,000, that’s $4,000 – $10,000 in closing costs on top of the down payment.
+If you already have a down payment saved, the tax refund can help cover the closing costs, which can cost 2% – 5% of the loan amount.
+For example, if you borrow $200,000, that’s $4,000 – $10,000 in closing costs on top of the down payment.

 If you are a homeowner, consider paying your mortgage balance down with your tax refund.
 Like student loans, if you pay the principal balance down faster, the loan accumulates less interest.
 Depending on how much principal you pay down, you may even cut years off your mortgage.

-Since most mortgage loans are for 15 – 30 years, you could own your home free and clear much faster than what feels like a lifetime.
-You can spread your payments out monthly, paying an extra $100+ per month, make a lump sum payment, or spread your extra principal payments out equally over a few years.
+Since most mortgage loans are for 15 – 30 years, you could own your home free and clear much faster than a lifetime.
+You can spread your payments out monthly, paying an extra $100+ per month, make a lump sum payment, or spread your additional principal payments out equally over a few years.

-If your kids are college-bound or you think they may be, invest in a 529 Savings Plan.
+If your kids are college-bound, or you think they may be, invest in a 529 Savings Plan.
 Each state has different options with different tax benefits.
-Always check your state first, because you’ll get the most tax benefits there, but explore other state options too to compare your options.
+Always check your state first because you’ll get the most tax benefits there, but explore other state options to compare your options.

 The 529 Savings Plan funds grow tax-free, and if you use the funds for eligible educational expenses, you pay no taxes.
-If your child doesn’t go to a university or 4-year college, you can use the funds for any ‘eligible’ education expenses including trade school, community college, and even K – 12 expenses.
+If your child doesn’t attend a university or 4-year college, you can use the funds for any ‘eligible’ education expenses, including trade school, community college, and even K – 12 expenses.

-When you think of investing, don’t leave yourself out of the equation.
+Don’t leave yourself out of the equation when you think of investing.
 You can invest in yourself in many ways: